Conflict Resolution In The Workplace

 Effective Communication Skills and Building Trust

 One of the most important conflict resolution skills needed for leaders is effective communication.
-Considering that effective communication is one of the most common struggles for managers and supervisors, this is a good place to start working closely with your leaders.
+Considering that a lack of effective communication is one of the most common causes of conflict for managers and supervisors, this is a good place to start working closely with your leaders.
 Management and leaders alike must have the skills to maintain communication and deepen their connection with employees at all levels.

 To perpetuate effective communication within your organization, there are a few critical steps to take.
 In addition to an open-door policy, employees must always feel comfortable coming to management at any level and feel that any concerns that they have or feedback they deliver is being heard and taken seriously.
 Of course, it is equally important for your leaders to have effective listening skills, so there is no question as to whether employees believe their voice is being heard.